iamnarendrans/RocketTakeOFF-Landing/README.md

 ## Overview

 This MATLAB simulation project focuses on the 3 Degree of Freedom (3DOF) control system for rocket takeoff and landing.
-The simulation utilizes Trust Vector Control (TVC) to control the pitch angle and flight path angle of the rocket.
+The simulation utilizes Thrust Vector Control (TVC) to control the pitch angle and flight path angle of the rocket.

 ## Features